status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 ## ENR auto update

 The `--enr-auto-update` feature keeps your external IP address up to date based on information received from other peers on the network.
 This option is useful with ISPs that assign IP addresses dynamically.

 In practice this means relaunching the beacon node with `--enr-auto-update:true` (pass it as an option in the command line).

 ## Reading the logs

+`No peers for topic, skipping publish...`

+This is printed when the client lacks quality peers to publish attestations to - this is the most important indication that the node is having trouble keeping up.
+If you see this, you are missing attestations.

+`Peer count low, no new peers discovered...`

+This is a sign that you may be missing attestations.

 `No external IP provided for the ENR...`